-A good craft pricing formula will...
+Applying a craft pricing formula to your work will...

 There are plenty of factors that cause artisans to under-value their work.
-It's easy to
+It's easy to:

 A good craft pricing formula eliminates those problems!

-Let's not throw out an extremely useful tool just because it addresses some, but not all issues and doesn't completely eliminate the need to think about our pricing decisions.
+Let's not throw out an extremely useful tool just because it addresses some, but not all issues and doesn't completely eliminate the need to think about pricing decisions.

 Once you've applied a formula, you can take into account other issues such as the expectations of your target market and competitors' prices.
 But the formula will give you a good, object starting point.